-Take extra precautions to avoid serious Tennessee car accidents
+Take extra precautions to avoid serious Tennessee car accidents.

-From a statewide perspective, a look at a map of car accidents throughout Tennessee will tell you some of the hot spots.
+From a statewide perspective, a map of car accidents throughout Tennessee will tell you some hot spots.
 The Tennessee Highway Patrol dashboard reveals a concentration of fatal and injury-causing crashes in Davidson and Shelby Counties, which is not a surprise considering these are home to the two most populous cities in the state: Nashville and Memphis.
 You will also note serious accidents along Interstates 40, 24, and 65.
 Around 150 people are killed on these busy highways every year.

 Dangerous Roads in Nashville